Modi Govt Committing Atrocities Against Innocent Kashmiris: Fakhar Imam - UrduPoint

 Modi Gov't Committing Atrocities Against Innocent Kashmiris: Fakhar Imam

-Parliamentary Committee on Kashmir Affairs Chairman Syed Fakhar Imam Thursday said Modi's government was committing barbarism and atrocities against innocent and disarmed Kashmiris and valley was facing continuously lockdown from the last six months

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Feb, 2020 ) :Parliamentary Committee on Kashmir Affairs Chairman Syed Fakhar Imam Thursday said Modi's government was committing barbarism and atrocities against innocent and disarmed Kashmiris and valley was facing continuously lockdown from the last six months.
+ISLAMABAD, Feb 9 (UrduPoint / Pakistan Point News - 9th Feb, 2020 ) :Parliamentary Committee on Kashmir Affairs Chairman Syed Fakhar Imam Sunday said Modi's government was committing barbarism and atrocities against innocent and disarmed Kashmiris and valley was facing continuously lockdown from last six months.

 He urged the world community to come forward and play its due role in resolving the core issue between two nuclear countries and stop state sponsored terrorism in occupied Kashmir.

-Sayed Fakhar Imam recalled that Quaid-i-Azam had termed Kashmir as the jugular vein of Pakistan and present government could not deviate from the Kashmir cause.
+Sayed Fakhar Imam recalled that Quaid-i-Azam had termed Kashmir as the jugular vein of Pakistan and the incumbent government could not deviate from the Kashmir cause.

 "Pakistan will always be standing with the Kashmiris in their difficult time.
 Pakistanis' hearts beat in unison with their Kashmiri brethren", he said.